Patterns for Blockchain Data Migration: Blockchain Migration Patterns

 \item Accountability – Any data transformation to prevent misuse must be recorded with proof. \end{itemize}

-\item [Solution]: Make the states and SCs on the source BC unusable.
-Transfer states such as cryptocurrency, tokens, and titles to a designated or un-usable account.
-Also, set states to a terminating state.
-Delete tokens using the SCs that created them.
-Similarly, SCs can call the self-destruct function or initiate a series of TXs that lead to a terminating state.
-Such attempts to make a state unusable is referred to as \textit{token burning}.
+\paragraph{\textit{Solution}.} Use transactions to transfer states such as native assets and tokens to an unusable account.
+Delete tokens by calling respective functions on the smart contracts that created them.
+Similarly, smart contracts can call the self-destruct function.
+All such attempts to make states and smart contracts unusable are referred to as \textit{token burning}.